-Since it can be hard to recognize these plants while you are hiking, or gardening, it is always a safe bet to cover your arms and legs if you are going to be exposed to the brush.
+Since it can be hard to recognize these plants while you are hiking or gardening, it is always a safe bet to cover your arms and legs if exposed to the brush.
 Or, if you are working in the garden or landscaping, be sure to wear gloves.

-If you do come in contact with a poisonous plant, like poison ivy or poison sumac, you can always visit one of our Urgent Care locations in Sandusky or Clyde.
-If the rash from the plant spreads to a large part of your body (30-50%), or to your face or genitals, and you have a high fever (over 101°F), it is important to be checked out sooner than later.
+Suppose you do come in contact with a poisonous plant, like poison ivy or poison sumac.
+In that case, you can always visit one of our Urgent Care locations in Sandusky or Clyde, contact one of our virtual care providers, or, if needed, visit the nearest emergency department.
+If the rash from the plant spreads to a large part of your body (30-50%) or your face or genitals, and you have a high fever (over 101°F), it is essential to be checked out sooner than later.
 A doctor can prescribe oral or topical steroids to help reduce inflammation.

 Call 911 or go to a hospital emergency room immediately if your eyes swell shut or you have difficulty breathing.